Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/buttons.md

 ## Block buttons

-Create responsive stacks of full-width, "block buttons" like those in Boosted 4 with a mix of our display and gap utilities.
+Create responsive stacks of full-width, "block buttons" like those in OUDS Web 4 with a mix of our display and gap utilities.
 By using utilities instead of button-specific classes, we have much greater control over spacing, alignment, and responsive behaviors.

 {{< design-callout-alert >}}
 These **full-width** buttons should not be used on desktop screens because they do not respect the Orange Design System specifications.